TruncatedDinoSour/armour/doc/d/pDB-1.md

 }
 ```

-And any invalid (or empty) lines will get ignored.
+And any invalid (or empty) lines should be ignored.

 ### Standard keys and values

-This section will give a sample metadata blob in the following format:
+This subsection will give a sample metadata blob in the following format:

     Key:Value (note)

 When using the metadata key-value pairs described in this section, you should
-ignore the `(note)`.
+ignore the `(note)` and just use the `Key:Value`.

     Client:Pwdmgr client From Pwdtools By Ari Archer <ari@ari.lt> Version 1.0.0 License GPL-3.0-or-later (See Client ID structure below)
     Creation:2024-04-02 22:16:54 (The creation date of the database, YYYY-MM-DD hh:mm:ss)